Estonian society has become more architecture-conscious in recent years and architecture is discussed increasingly in public.

 - Estonian University of Life Siences - Landscape Architecture

 About 500 companies operate in the field of architecture in Estonia.

 Nearly 1,200 people are employed in architectural planning, spatial planning and landscaping businesses.

-The main foreign markets are Finland, Ukraine, Belarus, and increasingly also African countries.
+The main foreign markets are Finland, Ukraine and Belarus.